bshurikan/Beni-BandcampPlayer/README.md

 - Check that the Playlists folder exists in the app directory
 - Verify write permissions for the app directory

+**Windows 7: Missing DLL or Failed to load Python Errors**
+- If the app won't launch on Windows 7 and you see errors like "api-ms-win-core-path-l1-1-0.dll not found" or "Failed to load Python DLL," Windows 7 is missing a DLL required by Python 3.11+.
+- Fix it with the latest compatibility patch from nalexandru: https://github.com/nalexandru/api-ms-win-core-path-HACK/releases
+- Download the latest release and copy the DLLs to the following locations:
+  - x86 → C:\Windows\SysWOW64
+  - x64 → C:\Windows\System32 (Admin rights may be needed)
+- Launch the app!
+- Thanks to @alabx for this [fix](https://github.com/kameryn1811/Bandcamp-Downloader/issues/6)!

 ## Credits & Inspiration

+**A Note on the Name**
+Beni's Bandcamp Player is named in memory of my mom, Beni, who passed away on December 24, 2025. ♥

+**Evolution of the App**
-This project was inspired by [Robert Golderbine's Companion Window | Always on Top](https://chromewebstore.google.com/detail/companion-window-always-o/hhneckfekhpegclkfhefepcjmcnmnpae) and [Yuki Eliot's Mobile View Switcher](https://chromewebstore.google.com/detail/mobile-view-switcher/ddfcjnekgmblacbpifjdmcbbhfcdekic).
+This project was originally inspired by [Robert Golderbine's Companion Window | Always on Top](https://chromewebstore.google.com/detail/companion-window-always-o/hhneckfekhpegclkfhefepcjmcnmnpae) and [Yuki Eliot's Mobile View Switcher](https://chromewebstore.google.com/detail/mobile-view-switcher/ddfcjnekgmblacbpifjdmcbbhfcdekic).

-Prior to this project I was using a **custom version of Companion Window** with **Mobile View Switcher** as a Mini BandCamp Player (It featured a compact bandcamp mode that stripped away everything but the player and playlist, and had roll up feature like the current app - but had to be launched separately for each album and had many security limitations inherent in browser PIP implementations preventing automations e.g. automatic resizing, playback manipulation, playlists+ which are made possible in this python project.
+Prior to this project I was using a **customized version of Companion Window** in combination with **Mobile View Switcher** as a Mini BandCamp Player (It featured a compact bandcamp mode that stripped away everything but the player and playlist, and had roll up feature like the current app - but had to be launched separately for each album url and had many security limitations inherent in browser PIP implementations preventing automations e.g. automatic resizing, playback manipulation, playlists+ which are now made possible in the latest version.

 <img alt="main-player-interface" src="images/OGBandcampPlayer.png" />